 The government of this Church is vested in its members, who exercise the right of control in all its affairs, subject in legal matters to the Laws of the State of Connecticut relating to Church Corporations.

-This Church is subject to the control of no other ecclesiastical body but it recognized the obligation of mutual council, comity and cooperation among Congregations of the United Church of Christ, and is in fellowship with all Churches which, in the love of truth and the spirit of Christ, are devoted to the worship of God and the service of man.
+This Church is subject to the control of no other ecclesiastical body but it recognized the obligation of mutual council, comity and cooperation among Congregations of the United Church of Christ, and is in fellowship with all Churches which, in the love of truth and the spirit of Christ, are devoted to the worship of God and the service of humanity.

 ARTICLE IV = FAITH AND COVENANT

 The Faith and Covenant by which this Church exists as a distinct body, and which every member accepts, is as follows:

+We covenant with God and with one another

+In mutual love and trust:

+To worship God together

+To study and respond to God’s Holy Word

+To witness in all the world to God’s reconciling love

+To strive for love, justice, and peace

+And to walk together in the ways of the Lord.

+We rely on the Holy Spirit to lead and empower us.

+We acknowledge God’s covenant with us, made known to us in Jesus Christ.

+We recognize our continuing need for God’s grace,

+and our dependence on each other in the fulfillment of this covenant.

+Covenant adopted by the Congregation April 1994

+We recognize the United Church of Christ Statement of Faith as a guide and testament to our faith:

 We believe in God, the Eternal Spirit, Father of our Lord Jesus Christ and our Father, and to his deeds we testify: